tryscer/flock/flock-music.md

 ​	“What will you even do without me?”
 ​	“I don’t know, Peach.
 I don’t know.
 All I know is since mama passed away… I can’t be in the house anymore.”

-Over the past hour I have come to a decision.
+==Over the past hour I have come to a decision.
 During the show, I will wait for that tingle in my underwear that Eleanore warned me about.
 At that moment I will reach into my handbag and throw my extra pair of panties onto the stage.
-It will be my rite of passage into adulthood.
+It will be my rite of passage into adulthood.==

 The tent is the largest thing on the fairground, a big balloon in stripes of red and white, radiating sunlight, its flaps raised to welcome patrons.
 Inside, it looks cool and dark, and rows and rows of seats are already filling with teenagers and families.
 ​	“Hey you white kids\!”